Awards & Recognitions

 When a medical-surgical nurse at University Health cares for you, you can be certain you are getting trusted, awarded care.

-In 2022, the medical intensive care unit nursing staff in Sky Tower 9 earned the silver Beacon Award for Excellence from the American Association of Critical Care Nurses.
+In 2022, the medical intensive care unit nursing staff in Sky Tower 9 and Horizon Tower 10 earned the Beacon Silver Award for Excellence from the American Association of Critical Care Nurses.

-This award recognizes our ICU nursing staff for:
+This award recognizes our Sky 9 and Horizon 10 ICU nursing staff for:

 - Leadership structures